 Shale samples were collected from two boreholes drilled by the Foundation and Water-well Engineering Ltd in the study area to a depth of 10m and 18m.
 A resistivity survey was also carried out across the area, particularly in the low relief terrain where the sedimentary sequence had been identified in dug wells and bore holes.
-The resistivity profile was 400 long and lying m approximately in the direction EW (Fig. 1).
-Shale samples were collected from boreholes and were washed with distilled water to remove surface contaminants and air dried before carried out the mineralogical and observations and the textural studies were carried out using a binocular microscope.
-Xray diffractometry (XRD) analysis was also 32 carried out to obtain the mineralogical composition of shale samples.
-Subsamples of shale that were powdered using an agate ball mill were used to obtain the chemical composition using the XRF techniques.
-Powdered shale was weighed into a crucible and dried at 110° C until a constant weight was obtained and then fused in a muffle furnace for 6 hours at 450° C to obtain the organic matter content.
-The powdered shale samples were extracted with dichloromethane $(CH_2Cl_2)$ three times using the sonicator for the qualitative determination of organic compounds.
-The extraction was then filtered and the solvent was removed using a rotary evaporator and the crystalline organic extract obtained.
+The resistivity profile was 400 m long and lying approximately in the direction EW (Fig. 1).
+Shale samples were collected from boreholes and washed with distilled water to remove surface contaminants and air dried before carring out the mineralogical observations.
+Textural studies were carried out using a binocular microscope.
+X-ray diffractometry (XRD) analysis was also carried out to obtain the mineralogical composition of shale samples.
+Subsamples of shale that were powdered using an agate ball mill were used to obtain the chemical composition using the techniques.
+Powdered shale weighed into a crucible and dried at 110° C until a constant weight was obtained and then fused in a muffle furnace for 6 hours at 450° C to obtain the organic matter content.
+The powdered shale samples were extracted with dichloromethane (CH2Cl2) three times using the sonicator for the qualitative determination of organic compounds.
+The extraction was then filtered and the solvent was removed using a rotary evaporator and the crystalline organic extract was obtained.
 The extracts were then analysed with Thin Layer Chromatography (TLC), High Performance Liquid Chromatography (HPLC) and Nuclear Magnetic Resonance (NMR) methods.
-The hydrocarbon potential of samples was measured by pyrolysis and the measurements were carried out at United States Geological Survey (USGS) laboratories.
+The hydrocarbon potential of samples was measured by pyrolysis and the measuring was done at United States Geological Survey (USGS) laboratories.